Noah Cyrus Apologizes For Calling Candace Owens A ‘Nappy A** Heaux’

-Noah Cyrus on Thursday apologized for calling conservative activist Candace Owens a “nappy a** heaux” after the PragerU commentator took aim at Harry Styles for wearing a dress on the cover of Vogue, The Daily Mail reported.
+Noah Cyrus on Thursday apologized for calling conservative activist Candace Owens a “nappy a** heaux” after the PragerU commentator took aim at Harry Styles for wearing a dress on the cover of Vogue, the Daily Mail reported.

 “I am mortified that I used a term without knowing the context and history, but I know now and I am horrified and truly sorry.
 I will never use it again.
 Thank you for educating me,” she wrote on Snapchat.